Mining

 • Solo mining is generally classified as a commercial activity in Germany.
 The income generated is therefore subject to income tax.

-• Value added tax:
+• Sales tax:

 • Income tax:

-• Value added tax:
+• Sales tax:

-Cloud mining
+Cloud mining & taxes

 • Income tax:

-• Value added tax:
+• Sales tax:

 • Income tax:

-• Depending on the structure and frequency of the transactions, income from liquidity mining can be classified as income from capital assets or as commercial income.
+• Depending on the structure and frequency of transactions, income from liquidity mining can be classified as income from capital assets or as commercial income.

-• Value added tax:
+• Sales tax:

 The tax treatment of the various forms of mining in Germany is complex and depends on numerous individual factors.
 Here is a brief summary:

-This information serves as a general guideline and cannot replace individual tax advice from our experts.
-The tax treatment may vary depending on your specific situation and the current tax regulations.
-It is strongly recommended that you contact our lawyers to clarify your personal tax situation and comply with the legal requirements.
+This information serves as general guidelines and cannot replace individual tax advice from our experts.
+Tax treatment may vary depending on your specific situation and current tax regulations.
+It is highly recommended that you contact our lawyers to clarify your personal tax situation and meet legal requirements.

 Questions about mining?